-Thao is a second-year undergraduate at the University of Texas at Austin studying Human Biology and Neuroscience with a minor in Business.
+Thao is a fourth-year undergraduate at the University of Texas at Austin studying Human Biology and Neuroscience with a minor in Business.
 In 2019, Thao completed a year-long Capstone research project dedicated to understanding the impact cognitively-stimulating activities imposed on the development of Alzheimer’s disease.
 Now, as president of the UT BEI Chapter, she hopes to compassionately establish a similar impact on the seniors of the local Austin community.
 Her goal is to pursue an MD-PhD degree to become a physician-scientist in order to cultivate novel knowledge towards the cancer community while treating patients in a clinical setting.

 University of Tennessee, Knoxville